 Equipment for the Dry Side of the Darkroom

 - Safelight – This safelight is red and supports black and white darkroom paper while keeping the darkroom free of dangerous white light (amber can also be used with black and white prints).
-For more information on why it is okay to use a red light in a black and white darkroom, check out another one of my articles here.

 - Grain Focuser– A gain focuser will help you focus your image on your enlarger when it is too hard to see.
 You can also use a common magnifier (like this one on Amazon.com) if you don’t want to purchase a grain focuser.